 The more people who like your Facebook page, the more people you reach with every post.
 However, your most successful Facebook "like" recruit actually happens away from the website—and away from the computer.

-You're going to really convince people to like your page by playing a great show, having a great song they hear somewhere and positive word of mouth.
-In other words, don't spend a huge amount of time online actually trying to get new people to follow you online.
+You're going to convince people to like your page by playing a great show and garnering positive word of mouth.
+In other words, don't spend all of your time online.
+Instead, devote time offline in order to engage with more people online.

 Don't just hold court on your Facebook page.
 When you post something, and your fans start commenting on it, talk back to them.
 You don't have to reply to every single person, but responding to some will encourage your fans to stay active on your page.

 Mix Business and Pleasure